PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 17:13:44
+Last updated: 2024-04-05 17:14:17
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight